F1248/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 * IR Receivers
 * Bluetooth

-With OpenCore Legacy Patcher v0.6.0+, basic support has been implemented via Root Volume patching.
+OpenCore Legacy Patcher has basic support via Root Volume patching.
 However due to this, users will need to use a USB hub for installation and post-OS updates when patches are cleaned:

 ![](../images/usb11-chart.png)